-- 1) Split learners into groups of 4-5 people - 2) Distribute the handout and ask them to prepare a short mainstreaming plan in 20 minutes.
-Note that the handout also includes a sample mainstreaming plan as a reference. - Handout: Development of mainstreaming plan - 3) After that, invite each group to report back on their key outcomes and share with the rest of the group what they have learned from this exercise. - In the debrief, highlight the range of options that are developed by each group and emphasize that there are many different ways to mainstream a plan depending on the audience, the context and the child protection issue.
+- Split learners into groups of 4-5 people. - Distribute the handout and ask them to prepare a short mainstreaming plan in 20 minutes.
+Note that the handout also includes a sample mainstreaming plan as a reference. - Handout: Development of mainstreaming plan - Then, invite each group to report back on their key outcomes and share with the rest of the groups what they have learned from this exercise.

+During the debrief, highlight the range of options that have been developed by each group and emphasize that there are many different ways to mainstream a plan depending on the audience, the context and the child protection issue.

-SLIDE 14: TAKEAWAYS
+Slide 14: Takeaways